OPMDG/opm-doc/probes/check_pgactivity.rst

 \ **Parameters**\  \ ``--host HOST``\ , \ ``--port PORT``\ , \ ``--user ROLE``\  or \ ``--dbname DATABASE``\

- One of these parameters is enough to define a new host.
-If some parameters are missing, default values are used.
+ One parameter is enough to define a new host.
+Usual environment variables (PGHOST, PGPORT, PGDATABASE, PGUSER, PGSERVICE) or default values are used for missing parameters.

  If multiple values are given, define as many host as maximum given values.